nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 1. `AddressBookParser` would then have its `parse()` method invoked, passing the argument `"1"` to `UnpoolCommandParser`.
 1. Given that the index `"1"` is a valid index, an `UnpoolCommand` object would be instantiated and returned to `LogicManager`.
 1. `LogicManager` would subsequently invoke the `execute()` method of the `UnpoolCommand` which in turn invokes `deletePool()` method with an argument of `1`.
-1. This would update the model by deleting the specified pool at the first index, then the result of the command execution `CommandResult` would be instantiated to indicate the completion status of the command and returned back to `LogicManager`.
+1. This would update the model by deleting the specified pool at the first index, then a `CommandResult` would be instantiated to indicate the completion status of the command and returned back to `LogicManager`.

 --------------------------------------------------------------------------------------------------------------------